-The Turks and Caicos and the island of Providenciales is fast becoming a very active short term vacation property rental destination, and it’s common for persons from the US, UK, and Canada to purchase a vacation in the Turks and Caicos or another Caribbean destination as an investment, and then have the property rented out for short or long term stays.
+The Turks and Caicos and the island of Providenciales is fast becoming a very active short term vacation property rental destination.
+It’s common for persons from the US, UK, and Canada to purchase a vacation in the Turks and Caicos or another Caribbean destination as an investment, and then have the property rented out for short or long term stays.

 As it’s often impossible for property owners to be in the Turks and Caicos throughout the year, the services of a property manager are typically used to oversee management, landscaping, housekeeping, and guest relations for short term stays, as well as to ensure that the government requirements and standards for tourism use are met.